 Students who do not meet renewal requirements should consult with the Financial Aid Office regarding potential eligibility for other forms of assistance.

 Out-of-State TruMerit or Out-of-State Transfer Recognition, Military Non-Resident Tuition Waiver, Non-Resident Tuition Grant and (Midwest Student Exchange Program) MSEP cannot be combined.
-Recipients of the Out-of-State TruMerit or Out-of-State Transfer Recognition from IL, IN, KS, MN, MI, NE, ND, OH and WI who do not meet renewal requirements will subsequently receive the MSEP tuition discount.
+Recipients of the Out-of-State TruMerit or Out-of-State Transfer Recognition from IL, IN, KS, MN, NE, ND, OH and WI who do not meet renewal requirements will subsequently receive the MSEP tuition discount.

 The Midwest Student Exchange Program, Bulldog Legacy Scholarship and Military Non-Resident Tuition Waiver are renewable with satisfactory academic progress and continuous enrollment.